seancdavis/heartwood/README.md

 Model Options
 ----------

-Cambium makes use of many gems, and uses the behavior of those gems to drive much of its power.
+Heartwood makes use of many gems, and uses the behavior of those gems to drive much of its power.
 In many cases, this requires added options to your model.

 ### Searchable Models